-Table 3 shows a summary of results for each test performed at cooking conditions.
-A minimum of three tests were performed at each exhaust flow rate.
-Table 4 shows a summary of the uncertainty calculations.
+Table 3-4 shows a summary of results for each test performed at cooking conditions.
+A minimum of three tests were performed at the cooking capture and containment flow rate.
+Five cooking tests were performed, yielding a heat gain uncertainty of 5.25%.
+Table 3-5 shows a summary of the uncertainty calculations.